-Part of that technological improvement means that some of the previous iterations of vaporizers, while having been improved upon by newer, more sleek vapes, are nonetheless still highly functional and are sometimes even be more cost-effective for the consumer looking to save some dough.
+Part of that technological improvement means that some of the previous iterations of vaporizers while having been improved upon by newer, more sleek vapes, are nonetheless still highly functional and are sometimes even more cost-effective for the consumer looking to save some dough.

 We’ll explain what this means.
 The convection oven environment of the Titan heating chamber conducts business in a healthier way.
 The vape pen battery sends power to the heating chamber in order to heat the air.
 The heated air flows through and around the herbs, absorbing and lifting their THC.
 The user then inhales this vapor without also imbibing all of the carcinogens and toxins that accompany smoke.